Prosecutor: Garfield Man Pulls Gun On SWAT Team During Drug Raid

-A Garfield man pulled a gun on a Bergen County Regional SWAT team member during a drug raid and had to be subdued, authorities said.
+A tragedy was averted when a Garfield man pulled a gun on a Bergen County Regional SWAT team member during a drug raid and was quickly subdued, authorities said.

 Detectives obtained a warrant to search the longtime Farnham Avenue home of Mario Ardizzone, a 44-year-old unemployed mason, after identifying him as a drug dealer, Bergen County Prosecutor Mark Musella said Thursday.